-The winners will travel to the United States in July 2018 to visit New York City, Washington D.C., and San Francisco and will participate in the annual Fort Ross Festival!
+The winners will travel to the United States in July 2019 to visit New York City, Washington D.C., San Francisco, California and Sitka, Alaska.
+They will also participate in the annual Fort Ross Festival.